cedrickchee/pytorch-android/README.md

 We'll walk you through every step, from problem all the way to building and deploying the Android app to mobile phones.

-## Features, Funtionalities and TODO
+## Features, Functionalities and TODO

 - [X] Android (Java/C++) with Caffe2
 - [x] Test SqueezeNet v1.1 model with your own video stream from camera